Wizcorp/cordova-plugin-wizviewmanager/README.md

 };
 </code></pre>

-Message a view<br />
+Messaging views<br />
-To send a messsage to a view, add this to the html you wish to send from use...
+To send a messsage to a view based on W3C post message API...
 <pre><code>
-wizViewMessenger.message(targetView, message);
+wizViewMessenger.postMessage(String message, String targetView);
+	* message is the message string
+	( To send JSON, stringify first using JSON.stringify(myObject) )
 	* targetView is the string name of the target view.
-	* message is the message string
-    * To send a JSON object as the message, stringify it before sending using:  message = JSON.stringify(myObject)
+	* to reach Cordova window, targetView = "mainView"
 </code></pre>

-add a receiver to your html that gets the message...
+add an event listener in the html that wishes to receive the message...
 <pre><code>
-function wizMessageReceiver(message)
+window.addEventListener( 'message', wizMessageReceiver );

+// example receiver
-{
+function wizMessage Receiver (event) {
-    // your data comes in here
+    // event data object comes in here
-    console.log('i got :' + message);

 }
-	* message is the message string
-    * To receive a JSON object as the message, parse the object after receiving using:  myObject = JSON.parse(message)
 </code></pre>